-As the Central Texas economy grows, families with low incomes are struggling to build financial stability and improve their quality of life.
+As the Central Texas economy grows, many families are struggling to build financial stability and improve their quality of life.
 An increased cost of living makes it more challenging for them to find affordable, stable housing.
 And without a stable place to live, it’s harder to improve their health, build savings, continue their education, and chart a stronger future.

 What I like about Foundation Communities is that they aren’t just focused on one thing.
 They focus on several aspects of your life.Carmen, Foundation Communities Resident

 How It Helps

 By providing housing coupled with on-site support services, Foundation Communities enables families — and especially children — to learn, build stability, and progress toward self-sufficiency.

 This approach is critical right now in the midst of Central Texas’s economic boom.
 In the last 10 years, average rents in Austin have increased by more than 50%, while the median income has only increased 9%, pushing affordable housing further out of reach for families earning minimum wage.
 This has only been exacerbated in the past couple years by supply chain issues and booming population growth.
 In addition, few young people from lower-earning families are pursuing postsecondary education that could prepare them for financial success.
 Recent data from the Texas Higher Education Board show that only 841 out of 10,000 regional middle school students from low-income backgrounds went on to earn a postsecondary degree.

 Foundation Communities is steadily expanding its services to meet the community’s growing need.

 To support education for young people, the organization’s 12 learning centers help children build study skills and become stronger readers through homework help and tutoring.
 In partnership with neighborhood schools, these education programs engage not just the children but their entire families.